nickyhajal/world-domination-summit/_content/connect.md

 <p>World Domination Summit (WDS) is a week-long gathering of creative, remarkable people from all over the world, and every summer, <em>thousands</em> of people travel to Portland, Oregon for an immersive experience in life, work, and travel.</p>

 <p>When you spend WDS with us in Portland, you’ll help us take over the city.
-With main-stage keynotes, hundreds of attendee-led meetups, dozens of workshops known as “Academies,” two big parties, and hundreds of new friends high-fiving you on street corners, it’s a truly immersive and awesome experience.</p>
+With main-stage keynotes, hundreds of attendee-led meetups, dozens of workshops known as “Academies,” two big parties, and a ridiculous number of new friends high-fiving you on street corners, it’s a truly immersive and awesome experience.</p>

 <p>Everyone who comes to WDS is a big part of everything that happens, and our attendees make the community strong and independent.
-While we do offer some high quality branded merchandise (swag!:sparkles:) :sparkles: at bargain prices, WDS is operated as not-for-profit, and all proceeds at the end of the event are contributed to the WDS Foundation, funding ["Scholarships for Real Life"](https://worlddominationsummit.com/foundation).</p>
+While we do offer some high quality branded merchandise (swag!) at bargain prices, WDS is operated as not-for-profit, and all proceeds at the end of the event are contributed to the WDS Foundation, funding ["Scholarships for Real Life"](https://worlddominationsummit.com/foundation).</p>

 ![](https://c8.staticflickr.com/8/7524/28092469135_d594c4c421_o.jpg)